-Wing tanks, double bottoms and double skinned vessels require special attention.
-Because of their construction, adequate ventilation is difficult and rapid build-up of solvent vapour and explosive concentrations may occur.
-It is recommended that, when workers are involved in such spaces, a careful check is kept to ensure that they are not in difficulty and that there is supervised continuity of essential services such as air and electricity.
+Fore and aft peaks and double bottoms require special attention.
+Because of their construction adequate ventilation is difficult and rapid build-up of solvent vapour and explosive concentrations may occur.
+It is recommended that when workers are involved in such spaces, a careful check is kept that men are not in difficulty and that there is supervised continuity of essential services such as air and electricity.